Please Mr. Postman: Release

 Motown's Tamla label released the song as a single in the US in August 1961, then on the album of the same name in November 1961.
-The single was a commercial success, becoming Motown's second ever million-selling record and its first number-one hit.
+The single was a commercial success, becoming Motown's second million-selling record and its first number-one hit.
 The song was on the Billboard Hot 100 chart for 23 weeks, and peaked at number 1 the week of December 11, 1961.
 Producer Berry Gordy credited Barney Ales' PR effort with the commercial success of the song.
 The song's hit status left many at Motown expecting the Marvelettes to be the label's biggest act, though they failed to ever match their first effort.

-Journalist Ben Fong-Torres describes the Marvelettes' next song, "Twistin' Postman", as a "calculated follow-up".
+Journalist Ben Fong-Torres described the Marvelettes' next song, "Twistin' Postman", as a "calculated follow-up".
 The song's success led to an expansion in Motown's efforts, with songs like the Miracles "I'll Try Something New" and "You've Really Got a Hold on Me" following in 1962.

 Fontana Records released the song as a single in the UK in November 1961.

 Billboard listed the song as #22 on their 2017 list of 100 Greatest Girl Group Songs of All Time.

 Rolling Stone ranked it at No. 331 on their list of "Top 500 Greatest Songs of All Time".

+In 2011, The Marvelettes' version of the song was inducted into the Grammy Hall of Fame.